haiderali9421/haiderali9421/README.md

 ---

-Welcome to my GitHub!
-I’m a passionate data analyst based in Salt Lake, Kolkata, currently pursuing a **Data Science certification** from Ivy Professional School.
-With a background in HR analytics and a growing portfolio of data projects, I aim to turn raw data into clear, actionable insights using tools like Excel, SQL, Power BI, and Python.
+Hey!
+Welcome to my GitHub!, I'm Haider, a passionate Data Analyst skilled in transforming raw data into impactful business insights using Excel, SQL, Power BI, and Python.

----

 ## 📈 Career Snapshot